tcotav/vim-windows/README.md

 ====================
 Vim cookbook for Windows (how else are you going to edit your files?)

 Uses Cream sub project of vim: http://cream.sourceforge.net/ for vim binary.
+NOTE: this installer doesn't allow you to pass in an install path, so you're going to be dumped into c:\program files (x86)\.
+Thus the hardcoding of paths into the bat files and template (which could at this point be moved to File)...
+I should at least rewrite to be able to set a version number attribute as that'll be all that changes on version bump.

 Includes:
 - batch files allowing vim or gvim invocation from command line